Magensa/te-connect-react/README.md

 ## Minimum Requirements
 There are three dependencies to use this product.
-If you built your project using [create-react-app](https://github.com/facebook/create-react-app), then you have already met the requirements.
+If you built your project using [create-react-app](https://github.com/facebook/create-react-app), then you have already met the requirements (may require a 'uuid' upgrade).
 If you are building your own React app, then please make sure to include the following in your project:

 - [React](https://github.com/facebook/react) ^16.8
 - [react-dom](https://github.com/facebook/react/tree/master/packages/react-dom) ^16.8